MecayllaBeukes/CMPG-323-Project4---28331869-/README.md

 Althought it shows that the processs has been published , it is not visible on my Orchestrator.
+Ive tried multiple times, eventually it just gives me the erro :"Publish of Process failied.
+Package already exists".

 ## References

 1.Get multiple excel sheets to one DataTable